csci312a-s23/MiddReddit/README.md

 2. Social Scene
 3. Athletics
 4. Extracurriculars

-   Currently few online communities exist to fill this role.
+Currently, few online communities exist to fill this role.
+This will allow students to stay up to date on what is happening on campus, provide support during stressful times, and be a good platform to fall back on to stay in touch with the Middlebury community when on breaks.

 # Project Skeleton